shah7205khushi/python/README.md

 # python

-c1 to c10 are class programs not string programs
+c1 to c10 are class programs(assignment-3) not string programs